-- 2.21 The COVID-19 pandemic has resulted in widespread disruption for the property and FM markets which due to their physicality are significantly impacted by the recent government restrictions.
+- 29. The COVID 19 pandemic has resulted in widespread disruption for the property and FM markets which due to their physicality are significantly impacted by the recent government restrictions.
 This may result in the tender process of the soft bundle of services being disrupted.
-In the event that the market is severely disrupted due to the current COVID-19 crisis, and as a result the intended original procurement does not deliver a viable outcome (such as receiving no bids at all or receiving only non-compliant bids), it is necessary to have a contingency plan in place for the continuity of services. - 2.22 The Cabinet Office's Procurement Policy Note Responding to COVID-19 PPN 01/20 March 2020 gives information and guidance on the Public Contracts Regulations (PCR) and responding to the coronavirus, COVID-19, outbreak.
+In the event that the market is severely disrupted due to the current Covid-19 crisis, and as a result the intended original procurement does not deliver a viable outcome (such as receiving no bids at all or receiving only non-compliant bids), it is necessary to have a contingency plan in place for the continuity of services. - 30.
+The Cabinet Office's Procurement Policy Note Responding to COVID-19 PPN 01/20 March 2020 gives information and guidance on the PCR and responding to the coronavirus, COVID-19, outbreak.
 Specifically, it notes that in these exceptional circumstances, authorities may need to procure goods, services and works with extreme urgency, and this could be via a direct award of contract or extension or addition to an existing contract.
-These options would apply to LFC if the intended original procurement fails to deliver. - 2.23 For LFC, the preferred route would be to negotiate a variation to the existing contract.
-This would be negotiated to be within the existing budget envelope for the original intended procurement, and the duration would be limited to such period as would be required to facilitate the procurement of a longer-term arrangement when the COVID-19 crisis is over. - 2.24 If the soft service contracts included in this paper cannot be procured on the timeline above, the estimated ongoing monthly costs for these services would be $\pounds$ 237,000 per month. - 2.25 The LFC would seek further legal and commercial advice should it prove necessary to pursue this option.
+These options would apply to LFC if the intended original procurement fails to deliver. - 31.
+For LFC, the preferred route would be to negotiate a variation to the existing contract.
+This would be negotiated to be within the existing budget envelope for the original intended procurement, and the duration would be limited to such period as would be required to facilitate the procurement of a longer term arrangement when the Covid -19 crisis is over. - 32.
+If the soft service contracts included in this paper cannot be procured on the timeline above the estimated ongoing monthly costs for these services would be £237k per month.